 We both worked (FM is now retired) at the same place, a power plant, an electric generating facility with 270 employees.
 Most everyone was hired about the same time (late 1984 - early 1986) so we have all been together some 24+ years.
 We are like family.
 No, we are family.
 We know each other well, whether we socialize outside of work hours or not (and many do).
 We work together, solve problems, tease and banter and especially watch out for each other.
 Many are our neighbors.

 We have lost three employees in six weeks.
 Sudden deaths.
 No warning.
 Rod, Burt and Ed.
 All three dedicated, long term employees.
+The funeral tomorrow is for #3.
+Ed.

 Last spring we lost two.